 Reddiquette refers to the core set of values that all Redditors must uphold.

-It’s a rather long list of guidelines, but taking it to heart will massively improve your chances of succeeding on the site.
+It’s a rather long list of guidelines, but taking it to heart will massively improve your chances of succeeding on the site, and decrease your chances of ending up with a deleted comment.

 The list of do’s and don’ts cover all sorts of matters related to using the platform — from stating your reason for editing posts to handling spam and flame wars.